green-coding-solutions/website/content/case-studies/cpu-utilization-usefulness.md

 </figure>
 {{< /rawhtml >}}

-In Green Coding analysis we typically prefer to look at the energy metrics of components directly if available (for instance at [Intel RAPL](/case-studies/rapl-and-sgx/)), but in very many contexts like the cloud these metrics are not available.
+When conducting Green Coding analysis, our preference typically leans towards directly examining the energy metrics of components, if available.
+An example of this would be Intel's RAPL, which we discuss in more detail [here](/case-studies/rapl-and-sgx/)).
+However, in numerous contexts such as cloud computing, these metrics are not readily accessible."

-Most cloud services run on Linux and cloud vendors only expose a subset of all values that a standard Linux OS typically logs.
-However CPU utilization is typically one of them.
+Cloud services predominantly operate on Linux systems.
+However, cloud vendors only grant access to a subset of the values typically logged by a standard Linux OS.
+Notably, CPU utilization is often among the metrics that are readily available.

-In this article we want to make a deeper dive where CPU utilization in the Linux OS is derived from and how useful it is to use that metric for any energy or performance assumptions.
+In this article, we aim to delve deeper into how CPU utilization is calculated in the Linux OS, and explore its usefulness as a metric for making assumptions about energy consumption and performance.

 {{< rawhtml >}}
             </div>